 Tours are a fun way to see New York and there are so many available that you will be able to choose one that appeals to your teen.
 Options include general hop-on hop-off sightseeing bus tours, studio tours, venue tours, themed tours and walking tours of all sorts.

 We have enjoyed the hop-on hop-off tours (this Big Bus New York tour is one option) a couple of times as they are a great way to get round the city to a number of sites in one day.
-We also have taken a fabulous Disney on Broadway walking tour which is excellent for fans of Disney and/or Broadway and a tour of Radio City Music Hall.
+We also have taken a fabulous Disney on Broadway walking tour which is excellent for fans of Disney and/or Broadway, a tour of Radio City Music Hall and A Marvelous Mrs. Maisel Tour of New York with On Location Tours which is a lot of fun for fans of the show.

 Visit a Museum